Daelus0/HASS/custom-components/OpenExchangeRates/Readme.md

 Obtain an API from https://openexchangerates.org/signup/free (free plan allows 1000 requests per month)

-Enable in config as such:
+Add the following in your configuration.yaml:

 ```yaml
 sensor: